Where do I begin?

 History’s Masterminds – 3500 BC- Present

 If you have students who are middle school and below, we recommend that you begin with History’s Masterminds.
-The overview of World History will be a good review of the first few years of school, and will provide many opportunities to have younger children working with older children.
+The overview of World History will be a good review of the first few years of school, and will provide prepartion for high school.
 History’s Masterminds is a great way to introduce your students to research, independent lesson planning, and coursebook creation.
+It is flexible as a one or two year program.

-In the second stage of Classical Education, History’s Masterminds fits in perfectly with its overview of world history and the beginnings of independent learning.
+- In the second stage of Classical Education, History’s Masterminds fits in perfectly with its overview of world history and the beginning of independent learning.

 If you feel your students are advanced or already have a solid overview of history, we recommend beginning with Discovering the Ancient World, which is adaptable for 6th through 8th grades and allows extra time in high school for the other three volumes.